AEADataEditor/aeadataeditor.github.io/_projects/project7.md

 The actual work in the Lab will start at various dates, depending on your institution's exam schedule and other details.
 Contact your local coordinator for the exact start date if you are unsure.

 - Early start: As coordinated
-- Kickoff meeting: June 2, 2026, 10AM Eastern
+- Kickoff meeting: TBD, 2026, 10AM Eastern

+{% comment %}

 ## Additional activities

 Interns are invited to participate in a weekly webinar, highlighting career paths in economics (and where they might lead other than economics), and the role of reproducibility and transparency in those paths.
 See the [webinar schedule](https://labordynamicsinstitute.github.io/summer-camp-chats/).

+{% endcomment %}

 ## Questions and Answers